ha816/study/information-technology/weka/introduction.md

 Learning algorithms in Weka are derived from the abstract class.
 That is weka.classifiers.Classifier.

 ZeroR(Simple classifier)
-: Just determines the most common class − Or the median (in the case of numeric values) − Tests how well the class can be predicted without considering other attributes − Can be used as a Lower Bound on Performance.
+: Just determines the most common class or The median (in the case of numeric values).
+Tests how well the class can be predicted without considering other attributes.
+ZeroR can be used as a Lower Bound on Performance.

 참고 문헌